vanHekthor/.better-coding-agents/global-instructions-template.md

 ---

-## How to Set Global Instructions in Cursor:
+## How to Set Global Rules in Cursor:

 1. Open Cursor Settings (Cmd/Ctrl + ,)
-2. Go to "General" → "Global Instructions"
+2. Go to "Rules & Commands" → "Rules"
+3. Click "Add Rule" or "Create Global Rule"
+4. Set scope to "Global" (not workspace-specific)
-3. Paste the above template
+5. Paste the above template as the rule content
-4. Save and restart Cursor
+6. Save and restart Cursor

 This will automatically provide context in every conversation!